Keshrim Boztayev

-Keshrim Boztayev (born 25 June 1933, Akchatau, Kazakhstan) is a Kazakh political activist working to attain health care for those affected by the Soviet nuclear test program.
+Keshrim Boztayev (25 June 1933 – 1999) was a Kazakh political activist working to attain health care for those affected by the Soviet nuclear test program.

-Biography
+Background

-Boztayev was born 25 June 1933 in Akchatau village in Ayagoz district in Semipalatinsk region.
+Boztayev was born 25 June 1933 at Akchatau village in Ayagoz district in the Semipalatinsk region.
 He studied at the Kazakh Mining and Metallurgy Institute as metallurgy engineer.
 After graduation he worked in the positions of refiner, senior melter, shift master, process engineer, workshop manager.
+Boztayev died in 1999.

 Career

 Professional and academic

 Bozyatev was a full-fledged member of the Academy of National Security Problems research since 1997 (Moscow), an academician of National Academy “Ecology”, an Honorary Citizen of Semipalatinsk town, and Professor emeritus of Semipalatinsk Medical Academy.

 Political

 Boztayev rose through the ranks of the Kazakh Communist Party: